Trucking Business 101: Start Here

-With the trucking industry raising over $700 billion in revenue in 2017, there is clearly a profit to be made in the trucking business.
+With the trucking industry raising over $875.5 billion in revenue in 2021, there is clearly a profit to be made in the trucking business.
 As with every other business owner, you’ll want your venture to grow and compete with the leaders of the industry.
 You’re in luck, as there are 5 essential tips on how to grow your trucking company.

 1. Think Outside the Box

 Hanging on to just one client is hardly going to be the most successful route to growth.
 To grow, you are going to have to build a network of customers rather than basing the stability of your business on one manufacturer or one broker.

 It may seem like a tedious task at first with mediocre loads, but building relationships with the right clients will give you a basis to command better rates and a good reputation that’ll give you better standing when attempting to approach more clients in the future.

 2. Determine Your Costs

-First, what are your regular costs, that would be the things you always have to pay.
-For example, your insurance, permits etc. Next calculate your variable costs, such as fuel and subtract your total cost from your rates and you’ll get your profits.
+First, what are your fixed and regular costs, such as your insurance, permits, etc. Next calculate your variable costs, such as fuel.
+Then subtract your total cost from your rates and you’ll get your profits.

 3. Make Sure The Paperwork Is In Order

 The office is not the most visual part of a small trucking business and therefore it can often be the most neglected.
 Especially for small fleet owners, it's easy to see the paperwork as an unimportant part of the business that can easily be done when it is desperately needed.